Guernsey: Culture

 Guernsey cattle are an internationally famous icon of the island.
 As well as being prized for its rich creamy milk, which is claimed to hold health benefits over milk from other breeds, Guernsey cattle are increasingly being raised for their distinctively flavoured and rich yellowy-fatted beef, with butter made from the milk of Guernsey cows also having a distinctive yellow colour.
 Since the 1960s the number of individual islanders raising these cattle for private supply has diminished significantly, but Guernsey steers can still be occasionally seen grazing on L'Ancresse common.

-Guernsey also hosts a breed of goat known as the Royal Golden Guernsey Goat, distinguished by its golden-coloured coat.
+Guernsey hosts a breed of goat known as the Royal Golden Guernsey Goat, distinguished by its golden-coloured coat.
 At the end of the Second World War, the Golden Guernsey had almost been rendered extinct due to interbreeding on the island.
 The survival of this breed is largely credited to the work of a single woman, Miriam Milbourne, who successfully hid her herd from the Germans during the occupation.

 Although no longer considered to be critically endangered, the breed remains on the watchlist of the Rare Breeds Survival Trust.
 The traditional explanation for the donkey (âne in French and Guernésiais) is the steepness of St Peter Port streets that necessitated beasts of burden for transport (in contrast to the flat terrain of the rival capital of Saint Helier in Jersey), although it is also used in reference to Guernsey inhabitants' stubbornness.
 In turn, Guernseymen traditionally refer to Jerseymen as crapauds ("toads").

 The so-called Guernsey lily, Nerine sarniensis, is also used as a symbol of the island, although this species was introduced to the island from South Africa.